-- We need it to perform a public task (as a university, we have a number of responsibilities).
+- We need it to perform a public task (as an education provider, we have a number of responsibilities).

 - We have a legitimate interest and the processing carries little or no risk.

-If you apply to study with us, we will use your personal data to:
+If you apply to study with us, we will use the data you provide to:

 - produce statistical data to monitor and improve our services.
 This would be done using anonymised data and will not be used to take decisions which could affect you.

-Any data you provide as part of the application and recruitment process will only be shared where it is essential for the management of your application and enrolment.
-We may share your data for the purposes of:
+Any data you provide as part of the application and recruitment process will only be shared with third party organisations where it is essential for the management of your application and enrolment.

 Your data protection rights